tylertian123/ryver-latexbot/deployment_guide.md

 ### Setting Up GitHub Integration

-Currently, GitHub integration uses webhooks.
+Currently, GitHub integration uses webhooks and only webhooks.
 You can either use an organization webhook or a repository webhook, although an org webhook is preferred if you have an organization.
 Follow [this guide](https://developer.github.com/webhooks/creating/) to set up a webhook for LaTeX Bot.